liuzey/EECS738/README.md

 * Results using scikit-learn can be find [here](https://github.com/liuzey/EECS738/blob/main/saved_fig/Glass_GMM_skl.png).

 ## Notes
 * There are multiple features in each dataset.
-Thus, cluster graphs of every pair are not shown.
+Thus, cluster graphs of every feature pair are not shown.
+Instead, clustering of every feature is shown.
 * KNN doesn't behave well for Glass Dataset.
 Reasons may be that the dataset is unbalanced.
 * Performance of KNN improves with K to avoid overfitting noises.
 * Optimized KMeans or GMM can be very time-consuming.
 [Here](https://github.com/liuzey/EECS738/blob/main/algorithms/gmm.py#L18) and [here](https://github.com/liuzey/EECS738/blob/main/algorithms/kmeans.py#L15) for modify settings.
 [Here](https://github.com/liuzey/EECS738/tree/main/saved_logs) for a quick view of training records.